- Analytical Physics I, II, III, IV

 - Geneseo offers one of the largest physics programs in the nation among colleges and universities that do not offer a PhD in physics, which means that physics majors at Geneseo join a large and thriving department focused solely on undergraduates.

 - In 2019, the physics department received the nationwide American Institute of Physics Award for Improving Undergraduate Education.

 - Physics majors work alongside faculty members on research projects in astronomy, nuclear physics, optics, plasma physics, engineering, surface science, computational physics, and theoretical physics.
 In Summer 2022, 26 students worked at Geneseo alongside faculty members on research projects, and many traveled to national meetings to present their work to the physics community.

-- The department has a strong tradition of supporting diversity, equity, inclusion, and a sense of belonging.
+- The department has a strong tradition of supporting diversity, equity, inclusion, and belonging (DEIB).

 - Social activities throughout the academic year allow students and faculty to get to know each other outside the classroom.

 - SUNY Geneseo houses a 1.7 MV Pelletron particle accelerator used for research and teaching.
 Geneseo is one of only a small handful of undergraduate physics departments in the nation to have such a state-of-the-art scientific instrument.